Reduce, Reuse, Recycle, Innovate!

 Powering up with renewable solar

-Most significantly, in 2019, the town completed installation of a solar photovoltaic array at its DPW complex at 1607 Jackson Road.
-The system consists of 3,648 solar modules (each 345 watts) driving 38 inverters; it is expected to generate 1.2 million kilowatt hours of renewable energy annually—the equivalent of powering 120 households for one year.
+Most significantly, in 2019, the town completed the installation of a solar photovoltaic array at its DPW complex at 1607 Jackson Road.
+The system consists of 3,648 solar modules (each 345 watts) driving 38 inverters; it is expected to generate 1.2 million kilowatt-hours of renewable energy annually—the equivalent of powering 120 households for one year.
 The solar array was commissioned by RG&E on March 29, 2019.

 The energy produced by this array is directly connected to RG&E’s utility grid and is expected to offset approximately 75 percent of the Town of Penfield’s overall electrical usage at its main facilities (town hall, community center, DPW).

 LIVE Solar Field Data:

 1625 Jackson Road (Department of Public Works Complex)